 Follow Up with Surveys

-A survey provides feedback on how successful your incident management process is overall because it impacts how your customer perceives your service for their money.
+A survey provides feedback on how successful your incident management process is because it impacts how your customer perceives your service for their money.

 Your customers feel valued when they can provide feedback.
 Also, your help desk team can review the feedback to improve the customer experience, perhaps by creating new knowledge base articles that reduce the ticket volume, instantly answer customer queries, or provide useful information to create changes or updates to your product or service.